jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 - The class variable `@@total_people` has class and 'class-hierarchy' scope.
 - the instance variables `@name` and `@age` have object scope.

+#### Additions
+- Constants have **lexical scope**, but are also available within the inheritance hierarchy of the structure that accesses the constant
 ---

 ##### 51